-- ~$791,000 plus any remaining CARES funds to be considered for additional Shareholder or community support, and partially cover the costs to administer Calista’s CARES assistance program (development of application program, costs to print and distribute to Shareholders, etc.)
+- Plus any remaining CARES funds to be considered for additional Shareholder or community support, and partially cover the costs to administer Calista’s CARES assistance program (development of application program, costs to print and distribute to Shareholders, etc.)

 - Note: The U.S. Department of the Treasury has been very clear that all use of CARES funds can be audited.
 Any use of CARES funds must be regularly reported to Treasury and must meet its requirements.
 Read the rules.

 Why are Shareholders receiving this amount?

-Calista currently has over 34,500 Shareholders, and each Shareholder is eligible to apply for this CARES assistance.
+In fall 2021, Calista had over 34,500 Shareholders, and each Shareholder was eligible to apply for this CARES assistance.

 On average there are 2.5 Shareholders in each household.
 That means the average Shareholder household could receive over $800.

 We know that these funds won’t even come close to completely cover the financial impacts that many Shareholders have suffered from the pandemic, but we know these payments will help.

 What does self-certification mean?
 Will Calista ask for receipts?

 Self-certification is like promising (or attesting) the information provide is true and accurate.
 Calista will not ask for receipts.